62 million smokers and vaping enthusiasts reached since 2015!

 November 13, 2023

-Slovenia Proposes a Ban on Vape Flavors
+Slovenia Passes a Ban on Vape Flavors

 The government of Slovenia has proposed prohibition of vaping products in flavors other than tobacco and menthol, sending an amendment of the country’s tobacco control law to the National Assembly for approval.
 Passage of the law would make Slovenia the eighth European country (and seventh European Union member) with such a law.